-10.11 Aviation receptors out to 30km from a proposed PV development should be considered to determine the requirement for assessment, if any.
+10.11 Aviation receptors out to 30km46 from a proposed PV development should be considered to determine the requirement for assessment, if any.
 The typical receptors include the Air Traffic Control (ATC) tower and a 2-mile approach path for the relevant runway approaches.
 Additional receptors may be included where a solar reflection may be deemed a hazard to safety e.g. helipad approaches and the visual manoeuvring area (VMA).
+Aviation infrastructure is similarly assessed for building developments.